-The CURO Research Mentoring Award recognizes outstanding faculty who consistently engage undergraduates through CURO Programming (courses, the symposium, summer fellows, JURO, theses, et al.) and enhance the learning experience of undergraduate researchers at the University of Georgia.
+The CURO Research Mentoring Award recognizes outstanding faculty who consistently engage undergraduates through CURO Programming (e.g., courses, the symposium, summer fellows, theses, and so on) and enhance the learning experience of undergraduate researchers at the University of Georgia.
 Award recipients receive $750 to provide further support for mentoring undergraduate research endeavors.

-Two awards will be granted each year.
-Recipients will be recognized during the Keynote Session of the annual CURO Symposium and their names will appear in the annual Symposium Book of Abstracts.
+CURO grants two mentoring awards each year.
+It recognizes recipients of these awards during the Keynote Session of the annual CURO Symposium.
+Recipients' names will also appear in the annual Symposium Book of Abstracts.

-Current or former students, deans, directors, and/or department heads can nominate outstanding faculty from their departments and research units who demonstrate superior research mentorship with their undergraduate students by submitting the faculty member’s full name, home department/college, and contact information to Kerrie Bethel (firstname.lastname@example.org) with the subject heading “CURO Faculty Mentoring Award Nomination.”
-We will contact the faculty members to solicit additional materials.
+Current or former students, deans, directors, and/or department heads can nominate outstanding faculty from their departments and research units who demonstrate superior undergraduate research mentorship by submitting the faculty member’s full name, home department/college, and contact information to the CURO office (firstname.lastname@example.org) with the subject heading “CURO Faculty Mentoring Award Nomination.”
+The CURO office will then contact the nominated faculty members to solicit additional materials.

-Faculty members can nominate themselves by submitting the following application materials:
+Faculty members can also nominate themselves by submitting the following application materials:

-- 2-3 letters of support from current and/or past students who participated in research with the faculty mentor through CURO coursework or programming
+- 2-3 letters of support from current and/or past students that the faculty member mentored in research through CURO coursework or its programming